frkmnt/TurnBasedClash/README.md

 Mixing and matching different classes and skills is the key to conquering the dungeons.
 ***Average levels may cause problems, ex. if you have characters in levels 1-2 and characters in level 9-10, the average would be 6 and heroes may be unusable.***

 Each Character's Level ranges from 1-20.
-Every 4 levels are considered a Tier (ex. level 11 is tier 3).
-Each time Experience Points (XP) are earned, they are stored in a pool.
+Every 4 levels are considered a Tier (ex. level 11 is tier 3) Each time Experience Points (XP) are earned, they are stored in a pool.
 These points can the be used individually with each Hero to level up or unlock/upgrade skills.

+Heroes only recover ***25%*** of their HP for each dungeon raid they are not part of. (ex. a character at 25% HP needs to rest during 3 dungeon raids to reach 100% HP)

 ***